MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_flipmodel_presenthistorytokenflags.md

 Setting this member is equivalent to setting the    seventh bit of the 32-bit <b>Value</b> member (0x00000040).

 Supported starting with Windows 8.

+#### - Value

+A 32-bit value that identifies the flip present-history operation.

 ## -see-also